Pascal314/pascal314.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a PhD student in machine learning at the [Sequential Decision Making group](https://research.tudelft.nl/en/organisations/sequential-decision-making) at the Delft University of Technology.
+I'm a PhD student in machine learning at the [Sequential Decision Making group](https://research.tudelft.nl/en/organisations/sequential-decision-making) at the Delft University of Technology in the Netherlands.
 My research is on reinforcement learning, where agents learn by interacting with their environment to maximize long-term rewards.
 In this area I focus on uncertainty quantification and efficient exploration, mainly through Bayesian methods.
 Other research interests include Bayesian neural networks, generative models and Monte Carlo samplers.

 Outside of research I enjoy hiking, tinkering with microelectronics, 3D printing and specialty coffee.